Sibusiso2426/Sales-Discribution-Analysis/README.md

-Tools and Technologies
+-Tools and Technologies
 Excel: For data preprocessing and exploration.
 Excel: For data querying and transformation (scripts provided in the repository).
 Excel: To visualize trends, customer insights, and geographic performance.

-Visualizations:
+-Visualizations:
 Monthly Sales Trends
 Customer Contribution to Sales
 Regional Performance Breakdown
 Sales by Channel

-Getting Started
+-Getting Started
-Prerequisites:
+-Prerequisites:
 Use Excel for manual data exploration.

-Instructions
+-Instructions
 Clone this repository:

-Copy code
+-Copy code
 git clone https://github.com/yourusername/sales-data-analysis.git

-Open the Analysis Excel file for a detailed data overview.
+-Open the Analysis Excel file for a detailed data overview.

-Results
+-Results
 The analysis report and dashboards provide actionable insights for improving sales strategies, optimizing customer relationships, and enhancing regional performance.

-Author
+-Author
 Sibusiso